mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 GPT-5 will write better prompts than most prompt engineers.
 Computer vision will eliminate most data labeling work.
 Ethics compliance will become automated safeguards built into AI development workflows.

 The cruel irony?
-These new bullshit jobs often pay less and have worse benefits than the jobs they replaced, while requiring workers to participate in automating themselves out of existence.
+These new bullshit jobs often pay less and offer worse benefits than the jobs they replaced, while requiring workers to participate in automating themselves out of existence.

 ## Why This Matters for Your Strategy